colbiedison/unglow/README.md

 ### WITH Unglow
 ![image](https://user-images.githubusercontent.com/25808801/157137548-bd8ed739-8962-4d43-a203-da1dd5d493a2.png)

-## Supported (Known) Versions
-- 1.18.x

-The mod is extremely simple, so it's likely that it will work on any 1.17+ version.

 ## Known Incompatibilies
 - Enhanced Block Entities
   - Disable sign enhancing in EBE's settings for Unglow to work